MateiDumitrescu1/Cards_for_everything/README.md

   - syntax highlighting
   - run the code against some tests, to verify the output
   - put restriction on lines of code in the editor, restrictions on line length, restrict some keywords

+# long term game
+becoem a major website for python learning